bferguso/nr-ansible/podman/tinyproxy/README.md

 ### Run

 Run a container.
-Change the default port with `-p`.
+The `--network=host` is required, otherwise the IP of the incoming request gets changed which renders tinyproxy's IP/subnet filtration useless.

 ```
-podman run --name=tinyproxy -p 23128:8888 tinyproxy
+podman run --name=tinyproxy --network=host tinyproxy
 ```

 ### Run Custom Config